ctools/ctools/doc/source/users/reference_manual/cspull.rst

 This script generates pull distributions for all free model parameters.
-The pull is defined as the fitted model parameter value minus the true value, divided by the parameter error. cspull will perform ``ntrials`` statistically independent Monte Carlo simulations followed by maximum likelihood model fitting to derive the pull distribution for each free model parameter.
+The pull is defined as the fitted model parameter value minus the true value, divided by the parameter error. :ref:`cspull` will perform ``ntrials`` statistically independent Monte Carlo simulations followed by maximum likelihood model fitting to derive the pull distribution for each free model parameter.
 If the model fit is unbiased and the parameters are correct, the pull distribution should follow a Gaussian centred on 0 and with a sigma parameter of 1.

+The script can generate pull distributions for unbinned, binned, stacked or On/Off analyses.
+The script always starts from simulating an event list.
+If the ``enumbins`` parameter is zero and ``onsrc=NONE`` an unbinned analysis will be performed.
+If ``enumbins`` is positive and ``onsrc=NONE`` the script will perform a binned analysis.
+To perform a stacked analysis, an observation definition XML file with response cube information has to be specified for the ``inobs`` parameter.
+Finally, if the ``onsrc`` parameter is set to the name of a source in the input model (specified via the ``inmodel`` parameter), the script will perform an On/Off analysis using the ``REFLECTED`` method and a On region radius that is given by the ``onrad`` parameter.

-cspull will generate an ASCII file in comma-separated value (CSV) format, containing one row per pull.
+:ref:`cspull` will generate an ASCII file in comma-separated value (CSV) format, containing one row per pull.
 The first row is a header row providing the column names.
 The following rows give the pull results, one row per pull.
 This includes for each parameter the parameter value, error and pull.
 The